LyleScott/console-blackjack/README.md

 ================

 * CLI/console based blackjack against an automated dealer
+    * there is no betting yet
 * Basic Strategy cheat sheet
+    * not implemented
 * can track various card counting algorithms
+    * not implemented

 A console based blackjack game that is both playable and can analyze and interface with various card counting algorithms.